 The WCAG 2.2 follows the same three conformance levels as preceding versions: Beginner Level A, AA (Intermediate), and AAA (Advanced).

-The best way to start conformance is at conformance level A and then moving to level AA.
+The best way to start conformance is at conformance level A and then move to level AA.
 Conformance with level AAA will next be much more manageable.

 Level A is the lowest and easiest level of conformance to achieve.
 The first conformance level of web accessibility addresses the essential issues, making websites broadly accessible.
 It requires that web admins: